nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `add Do Homework` <br>
-  Adds a task called 'Do Homework'.
+  Adds a task called `Do Homework`.
 * `add Meeting With Boss /from 11-11-2011 17:30 /to 11-11-2011 19:30` <br>
-  Adds a task called 'Meeting With Boss', with start date 11-11-2011 17:30, and end date to be 11-11-2011 19:30.
+  Adds a task called `Meeting With Boss`, with start date 11-11-2011 17:30, and end date to be 11-11-2011 19:30.
 * `add Check Email /by today` <br>
-  Adds a task called 'Check Email', and sets the deadline to be today's date.
+  Adds a task called `Check Email`, and sets the deadline to be today's date.

 [comment]: # (@@author A0127545A)
 ### 3.5.
 Updating a task : `update`